FredChamp/ReadTheDocTest/Installation/src/LinuxInstall.rst

 6. Install `Ninja <https://martine.github.io/ninja/>`_

-Depending on which linux distribution you use, for example on Debian like you can do:
+Depending on which linux distribution you use, for example on Debian you can do:

 .. code:: bash